Disappearance of Tiffany Sessions

 Tiffany Louise Sessions (born October 29, 1968) is a missing woman from Tampa, Florida, who was last seen on February 9, 1989.
 Her family nickname was "Tiffy".
-She was attending college at the University of Florida in Gainesville and was majoring in business.
+She was attending the University of Florida in Gainesville and was majoring in business.

 Disappearance

 On the afternoon of Sessions' disappearance, she told her roommate that she was going out alone for a power walk.
 Between 4:00 and 5:00 in the afternoon, Sessions left her apartment on SW 35th Place.
 Sessions left her wallet, identification, and keys in her apartment.
 Sessions was wearing a white pullover sweatshirt with long sleeves and grey horizontal striping with "Aspen" printed on the front of the shirt's collar, red sweatpants, and tennis shoes.
 She was also wearing a two-tone silver and gold women's Rolex wrist watch and was carrying a black Sony Walkman.

 After five hours, when Sessions had still not returned, her roommate alerted Sessions' mother that her daughter was missing.
 The police did not initially handle the disappearance as a crime because a crime scene had not been found.
 There was no sign that Sessions had left her apartment's parking lot, nor were there any signs of a struggle.

 People who were in the area of Sessions' disappearance have stated that someone fitting Sessions' description was seen speaking to individuals sitting inside a vehicle.
 Eyewitnesses were uncertain whether the woman entered the vehicle, and authorities have never confirmed that the individual in question was Sessions.